rodriggj/aws_lambda_training/readme.md

 ### Lesson 2: AWS Lambda Function
 > Initial lesson on creating first lambda function, `getRandomMessages` which returns a String response when called.

+### Lesson 3: Integrating Lambda Function with API Gateway
+> Configure the `/messages` endpoint created in **Lesson 1** to call the `getRandomMessages` Lambda Function when an HTTP GET request is iniated by the client.